 We’ve already delivered quite a flood of posts today, at least measured by our modest standards, but since tonight is the most metal holiday of the year, I couldn’t end our posting day without a round-up of newly discovered music suitable to the occasion.
 This is a big bag of special treats for your ears, the musical equivalent of those apples embedded with razor blades and worms that I like to keep around in case any neighborhood brats come calling.
 Just think of it as a big playlist of putridity, and feel to skip my words, as long as you don’t mind the thought of me weeping.

 Black Altar are a black metal band from Olsztyn, Poland, with two albums and assorted shorter releases to their credit since 1997.
-Their latest offering is a five-song EP named Suicidal Salvation that was released on October 25 by Darker Than Black Records (and is being distributed here).
+Their latest offering is a five-song EP named Suicidal Salvation.
 I had never heard Black Altar’s music before, and all I knew about this EP was that it includes songs that were intended for a split with Shining that apparently didn’t come to pass.